plagache/tensor.nn/README.md

 - [ ] Statistics / describe of data
 - [ ] Plot
 - [ ] Test
+    - [ ] what happen if we do operations with another instance than Tensor ? >> we should create a new instance
     - [ ] machine learning operations / mean / logsoftmax / etc
     - [ ] Ensure Type matching (dtype)
     - [ ] different type